FMU Honors

 The Honors 203/Service Symposium is for students interested in investigating the privileges and responsibilities of citizenship.
 Students will research and then create their own service opportunity.
 Honors 203 is offered each Spring and can be taken twice for credit. it is not required to graduate With University Honors.

-What is HNRS 350, The Model Experience?
+What is HNRS 350, The Model UN Experience?
 Can I take it more than once for credit?
 Am I required to take it?

 In HNRS 350, students will participate in the National Model UN in New York City for one week late in the Spring (FMU pays travel costs).
 They will assume the role of delegates representing a foreign country in a United Nations simulation.
 Unlike most Honors classes, students cannot simply register for HNRS 350; they must apply and be selected by the Honors 350 instructor.
 Students can take 350 twice for credit.
 It is not required to graduate “With University Honors.”
-For more information about the application process and the course itself, contact Dr. Will Daniel in the Department of Political Science.
+For more information about the application process and the course itself, contact Dr. Kyle Morgan in the Department of Political Science.

 What is HNRS 397, The Honors Colloquium?
 Can I take it more than once for credit?
 Am I required to take it?